-Synopsis: In this presentation we will cover examples & tools to optimize the aerodynamic performance of race cars: For an example case: Porsche GT4 - 20 seconds faster on the Nürbürgring - how aerodynamics can move a car into a different league.
-Using public 3D models for aerodynamic analysis smaller race teams can cut costs by using publically available 3D models to analyse & optimize their cars, also using aero-mapping of race cars using simulations.
-An explanation on how to use simulations to build aero maps to generate the data needed for car setup per circuit, per race.
+Synopsis: In this presentation we will cover examples and tools to optimize the aerodynamic performance of race cars.
+For example: Porsche GT4 20 seconds faster on the Nürbürgring – how aerodynamics can move a car into a different league.
+Using public 3D models for aerodynamic analysis, smaller race teams can cut costs by using publicly available 3D models to analyze and optimize their cars, as well as aero-mapping of race cars using simulations.
+There will also be an explanation of how to use simulations to build aero maps to generate the data needed for car setup per circuit, per race.

 Synopsis: In the current professional racing field with limited track testing, little available running time during the weekends and high competition, the challenge of winning is getting harder year after year.
 AVL Racing would like to introduce its solutions for maximizing the winning potential while the car concept is being prepared, then through the pre-season, before the race event and during the race weekend itself.
 All to help with the question: how can I make my car faster?